Ivor Davies (artist): Artwork

 Davies is passionate about the culture, language and politics of Wales, which inspire his artwork.
 For a number of years he has sponsored the Ivor Davies Award at Y Lle Celf (Art Space in Welsh), at the National Eisteddfod of Wales, for an artwork "that conveys the spirit of activism in the struggle for language, culture and politics in Wales".

 Davies' early works in the 1960s used explosives as an expression of society's destructive nature.
 Davies took part in the Destruction in Art Symposium in London in 1966.
 More recent work has included painting, installations; he has also designed and installed a mosaic of Saint David at Westminster Cathedral.

 A major retrospective exhibition of his work from the 1940s onwards, Ivor Davies: Silent Explosion, opened at National Museum Cardiff in 2015.
 This was the largest exhibition dedicated to the work of a single contemporary artist ever held in Wales.

+Many of his works are reproduced in the volume Encounters with Ivor Davies, ed.
+Helen Phillips (Swansea: H’mm Foundation, 2026).